data-to-insight/dfe-csc-api-data-flows/docs/api_config.md

-# Playbook and Setup Guide | Config Shell Script
+# Setup Guide | Config Shell Script

 ## Prerequisites
-Ensure that the [initial local api testing](2_test_api.md) has already been completed.
+Ensure that the [initial local api testing](test_api.md) has already been completed.

-## Configuration Steps

-# **Overview**
+## **Overview**

 This guide explains how to configure and set up the supplied (Power)Shell script for automated data submission within/from your Local Authority environment to a/the pre-agreed API endpoint.
+Descriptions and language used in this section unavoidably require some technical knowledge.
+It's anticipated that the API script will require inclusion into an LA's overnights/cron job list.
+We do not currently have sufficient information to provide realistic estimation of runtime overheads, but have streamlined the process(es) where possible to minimise these.

-## PowerShell Script Docstring Notes
+## Shell Script Notes

 ### **Description**

 The (Power)Shell script automates the process of extracting JSON structured Child Social Care records (payload) from an SSD defined table (data collection or staging table), sending the extracted payload to an API before updating appropriate submission status flags within the data collection or response table.

+_Note: The use of MS Powershell within LA's is commonplace.
+Thus we have assumed compatibility until such point that the wider pilot/early adopter group are able to contribute to the project understanding regarding localised restrictions or requirements._

 ### **Key Features**